equs-python/__equs__.Python/README.md

 This workshop introduces Python programming for people working in quantum science and quantum computing, and is run by the [ARC Centre of Excellence for Engineered Quantum Systems](https://equs.org) (EQUS).
 The workshop runs from Tuesday, 14/07 to Wednesday, 15/07 and will be held online.

 This will be a hands-on workshop.
-We provide computers for every attendee and all the presentations will be held in tutorial style so that people can code along.
+All the presentations will be held in tutorial style so that people can code along.

 We have designed the workshop to be modular in order to accommodate a variety of attendees with a variety of needs.